sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/study-plan.md

 ## Can a study plan be rejected?
 Yes, you will have to submit a new plan until it gets approved.
 There's not a plain rejection, usually an email explaining the reason why the plan was rejected is sent.

-{{< hint warning >}}
-<i class="fa-solid fa-triangle-exclamation" style="color: #FFD43B;"></i>
-Sometimes even if different students might submit an identical plan some might be rejected.
-This is to enforce the selection of exams within the same degree (e.g. selecting ML in CS instead of ML from AIRO).
-Re-submitting can get your plan approved.
-In other situations where you have two virtually identical exams (like FDS and ML) will result in a rejection at every re-submission so check the groups (Telegram, Whatsapp) to be sure if there's anything wrong with your plan!
-{{< /hint >}}

 ### How to avoid rejection?
 As for 2024/25 A.Y. you can decide to follow some recommended study plans which will be automatically approved (find them [here](https://docs.google.com/document/d/1dZo8qgXtprAkwmmSn82mMbQoxv5GGR_P/edit)), although they might not reflect your full interests.
-Alternatively you can opt for an individual study plan which you might have to adjust, which will give you the freedom to build a very unique and diversified plan.
+Alternatively, you can opt for an individual study plan which you might have to adjust, which will give you the freedom to build a very unique and diversified plan.

 ## Exams Ahead of Schedule
 Once your study plan is approved you can virtually book all the exams and finish your Master's Degree in one semester.
 In practice if you book and pass an exam that you didn't attend yet, the administration might remove it from your career record.
 The dangerous part is the "might" because if they notice right before your graduation you might have to delayed it or worse, if they notice it after you graduated they can legally invalidate your degree.